Linda-Carlstad/lindacarlstad.se/README.md

 ## Usage
 The website uses the information filled in using the custom-build CMS system, [Admin Linda Carlstad](https://github.com/Linda-Carlstad/admin.lindacarlstad.se).

+Ports if docker is used:

+- phpmyadmin: 8090
+- MariaDB: $DB_PORT (default is 3306)
+- laravel: 8000

 ## Images
 #### Landing page